tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity_--_part_1.md

 ...
 {% endhighlight %}

-In mathematical notation, you will now use this function to perform the following arithmetic (where *v* is velocity, *g* is gravity, and *w* is wind):
+In mathematical notation, you'll now use this function to perform the following arithmetic (where *v* is velocity, *g* is gravity, and *w* is wind):

 <math>
   <mover>